 I. Marketing expertise (including advertising, social media, marketing and PR competences)

 J. Recruitment, retention and staff motivation expertise

 K. Training and development expertise

 M. Team support expertise (head office or behind-the-scenes support)

 N. Best start-up home care service or new franchisee – sponsored by CarePlanner

 P. Best home care group or franchise network

 PLEASE NOTE: There are no longer Supplier categories in the Home Care Awards as they are now part of the Care Service & Supplier Awards.

 Gold Awards for Outstanding Achievement

-The winners of the following top two awards are chosen by the judges as “best in show”.
-They cannot be entered directly.
-To be eligible for consideration contenders must have entered at least one other category, though it is expected that the winners will have demonstrated competence, innovation and expertise across more categories.
-The Gold winners may not have won a category, but they will have been highly placed across two or three categories and provided evidence of the breadth of their service and competence.
+The winner of the following top award is chosen by the judges as “best in show”.
+This category cannot be entered directly.
+To be eligible for consideration contenders must have entered one or more of the Expertise categories, though it is expected that the winner will have demonstrated competence, innovation and expertise across more than one category.
+The Gold winner may not have won a category outright, but they will have provided evidence of the breadth of their service and competence and have been highly placed across two or three categories.